krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Key pairs are then used to securely connect to EC2 instances.

 The storage is either Amazon EBS, which is persistent storage, or Instance Store, which is non-persistent storage.

-An Amazon Machine Image provides the information required to launch an instance.

-AMI includes:
-- a __template__ for the root volume of the instance,
-- __launch permissions__
-- a __block device mapping__, which specifies which volume is to attach to the instance.

-__AMIs are regional__, so you can only launch an AMI from the region in which it is created.

-You can __copy AMIs to other regions__ using the console command line or the API.

 __Instance metadata__ is the data about your instance that you can use to configure or manage the running instance.
 Instance metadata is available at this URL: http://169.254.169.254/latest/meta-data